muratk5n/thirdwave/en/README.md

 We cant explain lift.. weird.
 The math model for aerodynamics is known.
 Compsci can compute all flow around a wing using it, and can show the pressure gradients.
 Today.
-That model could be interrogated for certain patterns of shapes, mathematically..
+That model could be interrogated symbolically for certain patterns of shapes, mathematically..
 Why isn't this done?

 ---